 Impulse buys are rarely the best buys as they are triggered by emotion and desire, not an actual need.

 So, whenever you feel the need to buy on impulse, tell yourself to step back for a moment.

-Go and get a cup of coffee or go for a walk and ask yourself, do I really need it?
+Go and get a cup of coffee or go for a walk and ask yourself, do I need it?

-Personally, I wait a couple of hours for small purchases and about two weeks for larger ones.
+I wait a couple of hours for small purchases and about two weeks for larger ones.

 This gives my brain the time to look at the purchase from every angle so that I can make an informed decision.

 I often find that I don’t make the purchase or, even better, I find a cheaper alternative.

 Not only has this self-imposed time out saved me money, but it has also saved resources at every level.